-It is also much easier and cheaper to retain a current customer than acquiring a new one.
+The probability of selling to an existing customer is 60-70 percent.
+The probability of selling to a new prospect is 5-20 percent (Source: ClickZ).
+It is much easier to retain a current customer than acquiring a new one.
 Your current customers are already knowledgeable about your business and are more likely to try new products or services through your recommendations.

 In life you have to give to get.
 Providing customers with content that answers their questions and solves their problems will keep them coming back to your business.
 You want customers to think of you as a valuable and trusted resource they can go to when they need information.
 How can you establish this relationship?
 You can do this through blogging or nurture this relationship through social media.
 It’s important that you find the right marketing channel to reach your audience.
 The key is to create, curate, and share content that is helpful and interesting to your customers.

 Everyone loves a deal.
 Establishing a customer loyalty program by running discounts and promotions through social media and website makes things interesting for your customers.
-Customers love to know that you care about them and rewarding them with a discount for their loyalty is something they will greatly appreciate.
-You can run these promotions easily through your website or your Facebook page or by hosting an Instagram giveaway!
+Customers love to know that you care about them, and rewarding them with a discount for their loyalty is something they will greatly appreciate.
+You can run these promotions easily through your website, your Facebook page, or even through an Instagram giveaway.

 It’s important in your customer relationships to keep things fresh!
 Use social media or your website to keep your customers posted on the latest deals or events at your business.
 This can be done very simply in a number of ways.
-If you have a blog, write engaging posts that introduces your customers to a new product or service you’re offering.
+If you have a blog, write engaging posts that introduce your customers to a new product or service you’re offering.
 Or it can be as simple as posting pictures on Facebook for people to see.
 Behind-the-scenes photos are a great way to build a more personal connection with customers.
-Check out our free Facebook guide with added insights from real small business owners to get more ideas about how to engage with your Facebook audience.

 Variety is the spice of life, and its no different when it comes to engaging users on social media.
-In the digital age with so much information readily available, people get bored easily.
+In the digital age, with so much information readily available, people get bored easily.
 A fast way to lose your customer’s attention is by posting the same dreary thing 20 different ways.
 Videos and pictures through Instagram are a great ways to mix things up.
 Post a video of a workout one of your clients did in the morning if you’re a personal trainer.
 If you’re an interior designer, shoot a panoramic video of a new room you designed.
 Videos and pictures give customers a window into what is going on in your business and make it more personable.
-Posting videos and pictures also give your loyal customers an opportunity to become an evangelist for you by sharing them on their own social media pages!
-You can find some great tools to mix up your content here.
+Posting videos and pictures also gives your loyal customers an opportunity to become an evangelist for you by sharing them on their own social media pages!